 Sunscreens are graded with a sun protection factor (SPF), a laboratory measure that assesses its ability to filter out harmful rays.
-The sun protection number suggests how long it your skin will be protected against sunburn compared to being out in the sun without any sunscreen.
+The sun protection number suggests how long your skin will be protected against sunburn compared to being out in the sun without any sunscreen.
 The higher the SPF number, the more protection you should get.
-For example, SPF 20 means you can spend 20 times as long in the sun than if you were unprotected before getting burned.
+For example, SPF 20 means you can spend 20 times as long in the sun than if you were unprotected before getting sunburned.

 People do not use enough sunscreen – there is an internationally agreed application thickness of 2 mg per square centimetre of skin surface, meaning a full body needs at least 35ml.
 In practice, people usually apply less than half the amount they need or miss out on covering some part of the body, or both.
-When this is combined with overexposure to the sun, they end up getting burned.
+When this is combined with overexposure to the sun, they end up getting sunburned.

 Make sure you buy a sunscreen which offers broad-spectrum protection to ward off both UVA and UVB rays.
 Dermatologists recommend at least SPF 20 products.

 People should not totally depend on sunscreens, as they don’t necessarily prevent the occurrence of skin cancer.
 Therefore, it is still a good idea to stay out of the sun at midday and to protect yourself with a wide-brim hat and adequate clothing.

 The sun beams its energy to the earth in rays of heat, namely visible infrared light and invisible ultraviolet (UV) light.
 The sun’s energy is greatest when it travels through fewer atmospheres.
 It is more intense closer to the equator, on mountain tops in the summer, and during the middle of the day (from about 10:00 to 15:00).